 Understanding prior authorizations

-Depending on your plan type, there are some health-related services that require approval prior to that service being performed.
-This is called prior authorization.
-Some examples are inpatient hospitalization services, transplants, some outpatient services like tonsillectomies, home infusions, advanced imaging, dialysis and genetic testing.
+Depending on your plan type, there are some health-related services and procedures that require prior authorizations prior to that service being performed.
+Some examples are inpatient hospitalization services, durable medical equipment, testing and treatment, elective procedures, home health care services, high-tech radiology and transplants.

-There are three steps in the prior authorization process:
+There are two steps in the prior authorization process:

-- Your health care provider submits the request for pre-approval to Priority Health (or Cigna Payer Solutions for members residing outside of Michigan).
+- Your health care provider submits the request for pre-approval to Priority Health.

 Prior Auth FAQs